lfost42/franchise/README.md

-# Franchise Calculator
+# Franchise Analytics

-App that calculates which two locations (within a provided csv file) that are furthest apart.
-An exercise in geolocation, csv parsing, and logging.
+Calculates which two locations (in a provided csv file) are furthest apart using geolocation, csv parsing, and logging.

-Application: Analysis tool for franchise owners determine which areas are in need of expansion or more coverage.
+Application: Analysis tool for franchise owners to determine which areas are in need of expansion or more coverage.

 https://lfost42-franchise.herokuapp.com